skue/SKUTouchPresenter/README.markdown

   2. Add the `QuartzCore` framework to your project.
   3. Call `setShowsTouchesWithColor:` when your application loads.

-The `SGTouchPresenter` class will run correctly with or without ARC.
+The SGTouchPresenter class functions correctly with or without ARC.

 ## Details

-When a non-`nil` color is provided, this class intercepts touch events via `UIApplication sendEvents:`, displaying a rounded layer wherever a touch occurs.
+`+ (void) setShowsTouchesWithColor: (UIColor *)color`

-Events are passed on through, so it shouldn't affect your apps behavior.
+When a  color is provided, this class begins intercepting touch events via `UIApplication sendEvents:`, displaying a rounded layer wherever a touch occurs.
-There may be a small performance penalty, but only when highlighting is enabled.
+Events are passed onward, so this shouldn't affect your apps behavior, though there may be a small performance penalty.

-When a color has not been set (or a `nil` color is provided, then the original implementation of `UIApplication sendEvents:` is used.
+When a color has not been set (or a `nil` color is provided), then the original implementation of `UIApplication sendEvents:` is used.

 ## License